Table of Contents

-There is a shortcut to creating, switching and deleting previous branch. simply use a shortcut to replace a branch in git.
+There is a shortcut to creating, switching, and deleting the previous branch. simply use a shortcut to replace a branch in git.
 The following command will replace the current branch.

 git branch -M main

 It is better to host code on remote version control systems.
-It is because you will get a fast, secure and reliable platform to track changes anywhere.
-They are cross platform compatible.
-Which makes it easy to move to deployment of your project.
+It is because you will get a fast, secure, and reliable platform to track changes anywhere.
+They are cross-platform compatible.
+Which makes it easy to move to the deployment of your project.

 How to add a remote repository in Git?